MiffedLyric559/gta5-extended-video-export-Community-Edition/README.md

 # 🎬 EVE (Extended Video Export) — Community Edition

+## STATUS: Development has started and we are working on getting a stable first version available.
+Watch this repo for updates but please understand that it will take time as we are doing this in our free time and as a hobby based project.

 > Reviving and improving the ultimate cinematic export tool for GTA V’s Rockstar Editor.

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](LICENSE)